emcmanus/flashsdl/README.markdown

 After building the library, there are two ways to install the library.

-1) Copy `sdl/libSDL.a` to your Alchemy /lib directory.
-Copy all header files in sdl/include to your Alchemy /include file.
-In my setup, this is ~/alchemy/usr/local/[lib/ or include/].
+1) Copy `sdl/SDL.l.bc` to your Alchemy /lib directory with `cp sdl/SDL.l.bc $ALCHEMY_HOME/usr/local/lib/`.
+Copy all header files in sdl/include to your Alchemy /include directory with `cp sdl/include/*.h $ALCHEMY_HOME/usr/local/include/`.

 or

-2) Edit `Alchemy/achacks/sdl-config` to return the proper paths to `libSDL.a` and the SDL headers.
-When you've done this wrong, your application's ./configure will probably let you know.
+2) Edit `Alchemy/achacks/sdl-config` to return the proper paths to `SDL.l.bc` and the SDL headers.

 ##Porting your SDL application to FlashSDL###

 Perhaps this is best understood by example.
 Examine `./flashsdl.c`.
 Most immediately you will have to refactor your C application's main loop to run iteratively in the tick() method, assuming you end up using the application scaffolding in `./src/`.

 Make sure you've properly built and installed FlashSDL by building the test application.
 Then try running your application's ./configure.
-You may have to manually alter the build file to successfully compile with Alchemy.

 Once you've successfully compiled, try linking the resuling SWC with the AS3 side of your application (which should be built on `./src/`).